 - Site Survey & Title Report (a title report ensures there aren’t competing legal claims to the property and this usually requires a site survey confirming property boundaries)

 Even when everything looks positive on paper, it can be beneficial for you to see the property in person and walk around.
 Look for any potential problems and any improvements you could make if you really want to learn how to make easy money while you sleep.

 For additional ideas on how to grow a real estate portfolio of properties you own and manage, you might consider looking into the BRRRR Method.

 You may want to split profits and risk with another individual for your apartment building investment.
 This arrangement is referred to as a real estate limited partnership (RELP).

 While the returns and risks aren’t as high as individual investments, both are still significant.
-Working with a partner may be a smart option for you if you have limited real estate experience or knowledge.
+Working with a partner may be a smart option for you if you have limited real estate education or experience.